Rathkeale: Transport

-Rathkeale railway station opened on 1 January 1867, closed for passenger traffic on 4 February 1963, and permanently closed on 2 December 1974.
+The area was formerly served by Rathkeale railway station, which opened in January 1867.
+Having closed for passenger traffic in February 1963, it was permanently closed in December 1974.

 The Great Southern Trail, an off-road trail for cyclists and walkers, is a greenway rail trail which follows the route of the former Limerick-Tralee railway line between Rathkeale and Abbeyfeale.